FAQ: What are the Davis Cup and Billie Jean King Cup?

 In September 2020, the Fed Cup was renamed after tennis legend, Billie Jean King, who has been a proponent for equality in the sport throughout her career.
 The tournament bearing her name has the biggest annual prize fund in women’s team sports, matching that awarded in Davis Cup.

-During the March Qualifiers, each tie consists of four singles matches and one doubles match (the term “rubbers” is used for matches played within a tie).
+The Davis Cup Qualifiers take place in February.
+Each tie between two nations consists of two singles matches and a doubles match on day one followed by two reverse singles matches on day two.
+The term “rubbers” is used for matches played within a tie.
 A team has to win three rubbers to win the tie.
 These rubbers are all best-of-three sets.
 A team can consist of up to five players, though there is no obligation for all team members to compete in a rubber.
 A player can compete in a maximum of two singles matches.

-For the Finals in November, the 18 teams are drawn into six groups of three for a round robin.
-The six teams that win their group as well as two of the second-place teams advance to the quarterfinals.
+For the 2023 Finals, the 16 teams will be drawn into four groups of four.
+Each group plays their round robin in a different city.
+The top two teams in each group advance to the knockout stage, which takes the form of a bracket tournament, starting with quarterfinals.
 The winners there move onto the semifinals with those victors facing off for the trophy.
-Each tie held during the Finals week consists of two singles matches and one doubles match, which are again best-of-three sets.
+Each tie during the Finals consists of two singles matches and one doubles match, which are again best-of-three sets.

 When are the next Davis Cup and Billie Jean King Cup matchups?

 Team Canada’s next Davis Cup appearance will be the group stage of the Finals in September 2023.

 Team Canada will play Belgium in the Billie Jean King Cup Qualifiers.
 That tie will take place April 14-15 at Pacific Coliseum in Vancouver.
 Ranked sixth in the world, Canada is the fourth seed among the teams competing in the Qualifiers.
 Belgium is ranked 14th in the world.